 Displays the help text for the command.

-This option is deprecated in this release.
+This option is deprecated.

-This property specifies the name of the connector connection pool to which the security map that is to be deleted belongs.
+Specifies the name of the connector connection pool to which the security map that is to be deleted belongs.

 It is assumed that the connector pool has already been created using the create-connector-pool command.